 Your Sales Tax ID Will Serve Two Purposes:

 - The Sales Tax Id gives the seller of retail products the right or permission to collect sales taxes from their customers on behalf of the government.
 You are required to remit the sales tax to the state revenue office monthly or semi-annually depending on your state tax requirements.

 - The sales tax permit enables you to purchase products or supplies from a wholesaler and not have to pay sales tax, as long as the products or finished product is intended for resale to the general public.

 How To Apply For A Sales Tax Id:

-To apply for a sales tax id contact your State revenue office and request an application for a re-sellers certificate.
-Some state’s business applications also include registration forms for the re-sellers certificate.
+To apply for a sales tax id contact your State revenue office and request an application for a re-sellers certificate or seller’s permit.

-Setting up a small business P.O box is very simple and the investment is minimal.
-A Post Office Box offers a virtual office address that helps increase a small business professional profile by providing postal addresses that are indistinguishable from larger competitors.
+Setting up a small business Post Office box is very simple and the investment is minimal.
+A Post Office Box is like having a virtual office address.
+PO Boxes helps to increase a small business’s professional profile by providing postal addresses that are indistinguishable from larger competitors.

 Some other reasons to consider a PO Box are:

 - It does not expose your home address in your advertisements.